jkirkwin/CSC360/file system/README.md

         - extracting an inode's block number (imap key) from its id
         - extracting an inode's offset given its id

-Verifed that tests pass for all of them on windows.
+Verifed that tests pass for all of them on windows and the ssh server.

-[TODO] The next thing to do is create the root directory.
+The next thing to do is create the root directory.
 This will entail setting up an inode for it, adding this to the inode map, and adding this to the inode free list.
 We may also decide to add a data block for the directory immediately, as any change to the file system (i.e. creating a new file) will entail creating one for root.
 All this will need to be written to disk immediately, as we don't want a dirty log right after initializing; that's just gross.

+    In the process of doing this, I ran the init function for the first time and noticed something not so great: I have a loop to write every block of the disk with zeros, but this takes about 22 seconds!
+Instead of doing this manually and bypassing the disk api (which we wouldn't be able to do in real life) I've decided to just not zero out the whole thing.
+As long as the data structures are correct on disk and in memory this should not pose any issues.

+    I added the root creation functionality and added writes to disk.
+A few bugs were found while probing for sanity checks, now for the actual testing!
+(TODO)

+[TODO]
 Once we have this done, we need to implement the test for init_LLFS and then we can move on to support writing to files.
 For this we will need to come up with an API for our file system (read and write for now should be sufficient).
 We also